marisarpo/horizons-week02/day4/horello-ajax/readme.md

 ## Part 2: Getting familiar with the API

 We are finally ready to get real data from Trello.
-Open up your console and try the following `ajax` request: (Don't forget to insert your key, token and boardId in the corresponding places)
+Open up your console while on your trello board page and try the following `ajax` request: (Don't forget to insert your key, token and boardId in the corresponding places)

 ```
 $.ajax('https://api.Trello.com/1/boards/YOURBOARDIDHERE', {